jlyman/twilio-contact-center/README.md

 Also to the bottom of the Agent Workplace screen we added several forms and resource links that were useful in our situation.
 You may have links that would likewise be useful to your agents/volunteers, so modify those (workplace.html).

+## Persisting Setup ##

+Once you have everything set up, don't forget to save the configuration that gets written out by visiting `/setup`.
+If using Postgres it will be persisted to the DB.
+If using flatfile (by default), changes will get written to `configuration.json`.
+You'll want to grab the written out copy of that file and persist it into your private repo.
+If using Docker, you will likely want to build and tag your own copy of the image with the updated configuration.json.
+The Contact Center doesn't play very nice if you try to run setup again with an account that already has everything set up, and it's much easier to just make sure you save the config details.

+## Docker Notes ##

+This can be run as a Docker image.
+It defaults to listening on port 5000.

+When developing, the including `docker-compose.yml` file can be set up to automatically allow for active development via hot reloading of files, separating out local (host) node_modules from the image's node_modules, etc. By configuration, using Docker Compose defaults to development mode and will look for a `.env.development` file which you can make by copying the `env.example` file.

+For production use, follow the guidelines below to determine what environment variables need to be appropriately passed in.
+Assign them to your prod environment and pass them in via the `docker run` command, or make a copy of the `env.example` file and pass that in as `docker run --env-file=env.production [other commands]`.

 ---

 # Twilio Contact Center Demo